 In order to remain in the Automotive Service Technology Associate of Science Degree program, students must pass all AST courses with a grade of C or better.
-If a student fails an AST course in any semester, the student will be allowed to attempt to complete the Technology by enrolling in required courses the following semester.
+If a student fails an AST course in any semester, the student will be allowed to attempt to complete the Technical Certificate in Automotive Service Technology by enrolling in required courses the following semester.